perladvent/perldotcom/content/article/_pub_2002_08_22_exegesis5.md

         };

 the match on `<linerange>` will return *its* `$0` object.
-So, within the `hunk` rule, we could access the âfromâ digits of the line range of the hunk as: `$0{linerange}{from}`.
+So, within the `hunk` rule, we could access the “from” digits of the line range of the hunk as: `$0{linerange}{from}`.

 Likewise, at the highest level: